FC Domagnano

 Football Club Domagnano, commonly referred to as FC Domagnano or simply Domagnano, is a Sanmarinese football club, based in Domagnano.
 The club was founded in 1966.
-Domagnano currently plays in Girone B of Campionato Sammarinese di Calcio.
+Domagnano currently plays in Campionato Sammarinese di Calcio.
 The team's colors are red and yellow.

 Previously known as SP Domagnano, the side has been one of the most successful teams in the Campionato Sammarinese.
 In the 2004–05 season, Domagnano won the championship with a play-off win over S.S.
 Murata.
 As the Sammarinese champions, Domagnano entered the UEFA Cup but was defeated easily in the first qualifying round.
 Some of Domagnano's rivals are S.S.
 Pennarossa and A.C.
 Libertas.